alkalaji/alkalaji.github.io/_posts/2021-03-19-starbucks-data-analysis-final.md

 2. For bogo and discount offers, we will check if the duration between purchase instances for transactions within an offer is different from the duration between normal consecutive transactions that are not within an offer period
 3. Finally, we will check if the there is a statistically significant change in transaction amounts during an offer (bogo or discount) from outside an offer

-Those tests will be conducted using a statistical method (z-test), and then we measure the statistical significance of the result.
+Those tests will be conducted using z-test, and then we measure the statistical significance of the result.
+We choose z-test for the following reasons:
+- We have a very large sample size
+- The data points are independent from each other
+- Even though ideally the samples should have a normal distribution, given the large sample size this should be accepted

 Let's start with the tests one by one:
 __1. Starting with our test regarding the effect of informational offers:__

+We define our hypotheses:
+- __H0:__ The informational offer _does NOT_ have an effect on the duration customers take until their next purchase
+- __H1:__ The informational offer _DOES_ have an effect on the duration customers take until their net purchase

 ![_config.yml]({{ site.baseurl }}/images/starbucks/info_duration.png)